Your Fall To-Do List: Cleanup & Maintenance for Commercial Properties

 • Review your warranty information so you know what’s covered and what isn’t.

-• It is imperative you clear out debris from your roof drains.
+• Clear out debris from your roof drains.

 • Consider putting salt blocks on your roof.